nloeken/MasterThesisActionModel/readme.md

 ## Data

 All data is retrieved from the Statsbomb open data repository.
-It can be downloaded [here](https://github.com/statsbomb/open-data) and should be placed in the `data/` folder.
+It can be downloaded [here](https://github.com/statsbomb/open-data) and should be stored locally.
+The path should be configured in the `config` file.

 ## Methods & Tools